API Reference¶

 For an overview of SAM flags, see https://broadinstitute.github.io/picard/explain-flags.html

-Parameters related to the matching algorithm packaged with this software.
+Parameters related to the matching algorithm.

 - Parameters:

-minMatchLengthBP (int) – Within a window of minMatchLengthBP length (bp), relative maxima in the signal-template convolution must be greater in value than others to qualify as matches.
-Set to a negative value to disable this filter.
+minMatchLengthBP (Optional[int]) – Within a window of minMatchLengthBP length (bp), relative maxima in the signal-template convolution \(\mathcal{R}_{[\ast]}\) must be greater in value than others to qualify as matches.
+If set to a value less than 1, the minimum length is determined via

 - Seealso: